chof747/octoprint-autoprint/Concept.md

 - `gpio.light` ... the GPIO pin which triggers the light/light relaiss
 - `gpio.printer` ... the GPIO pin which triggers the power of the printer
+- `printer.startupTime` ... time in seconds the plugin should wait before trying the first time to connect to the printer
-- `nozzle.cooldown_temp` ... the temperature to which the nozzle must cool down in order to be able to turn off the printer
+- `nozzle.cooldownTemp` ... the temperature to which the nozzle must cool down in order to be able to turn off the printer

 ### Controll Data (not persisted)